Showing 67 Results

 Source: Pearson JL, Johnson A, Villanti A, et al Misperceptions of harm among Natural American Spirit smokers: results from wave 1 of the Population Assessment of Tobacco and Health (PATH) study (2013–2014) Tobacco Control Published Online First: 06 December 2016.

-Urea was found in cigarettes.
-Urea is also found in Pee.
+Methanol is found in cigarettes.
+Methanol is also found in antifreeze.

 1,685,068 pounds of toxic chemicals were released by tobacco product manufacturing facilities in the US in 2012.
 There goes the neighborhood!